apache/incubator-kie-tools/packages/dev-deployment-dmn-form-webapp-image/README.md

 docker run -d -p 8081:8081 -e DEV_DEPLOYMENT_DMN_FORM_WEBAPP_QUARKUS_APP_ORIGIN=http://localhost:8080 docker.io/apache/incubator-kie-sandbox-dev-deployment-dmn-form-webapp:main
 ```

-The quarkus app will be running on port 8080 and you will have to upload some DMNs to it (check the [dev-deployment-kogito-quarkus-blank-app-image README](../dev-deployment-kogito-quarkus-blank-app-image/README.md));
+The Quarkus app will be running on port 8080 and you will have to upload some DMNs to it (check the [dev-deployment-kogito-quarkus-blank-app-image README](../dev-deployment-kogito-quarkus-blank-app-image/README.md));

-The DMN Form Webapp will be running on port 8081 and will be using the quarkus app on port 8080 as it's backend.
+The DMN Form Webapp will be running on port 8081 and will be using the Quarkus app on port 8080 as it's backend.

 ---